rkhamis/openwrt-remote-manager/README.md

 ## Usage ##

-Instantiated objects of this class act as a direct proxy and can be used directly to call exported methods on all the available libraries.
+Connection objects act as a direct proxy and can be used directly to call exported methods on all the available libraries.

 ```python